-With respect to the prohibitions of Sections 57(a)(1) and (2), every purchase or sale transaction between the Company and either Fund II SBIC or Fund III SBIC, every purchase or sale transaction between Fund II SBIC and Fund III SBIC and every purchase or sale transaction between Fund II SBIC or Fund III SBIC and any future Subsidiary must be analyzed from the point of view of each participant.
-As currently contemplated by the Applicants, there may be circumstances when it is in the interest of the Company and its stockholders and/or, Fund II SBIC and/or Fund III SBIC that one or more of the Company, Fund II SBIC, Fund III SBIC or any future Subsidiary would purchase all or a portion of the portfolio investments held by one of the others in order to enhance the liquidity of the selling company or for other reasons, subject in each case to the requirements of the SBA and the regulations thereunder, as applicable.
-In addition, there may be circumstances when it is in the interest of the Company and/or Fund II SBIC and/or

-Fund III SBIC for any future Subsidiary to invest in securities of an issuer that may be deemed to be a person related to either the Company or Fund II SBIC or Fund III SBIC in a manner described in Section 57(b), or for the Company to invest in securities of an issuer that may be deemed to be a person related to a Subsidiary in a manner described in Section 57(b), as in the case of a portfolio company deemed to be related to the Company or a Subsidiary as a result of either the Company's or such Subsidiaries' ownership of more than 25% of the portfolio company's voting securities.
+With respect to the prohibitions of Sections 57(a)(1) and (2), every purchase or sale transaction between the Company and any Subsidiary and every purchase or sale transaction between two or more Subsidiaries must be analyzed from the point of view of each participant, including, if applicable, an SBIC Subsidiary as a Subsidiary that is a BDC.
+As currently contemplated by the Applicants, there may be circumstances when it is in the interest of the Company and its stockholders and any Subsidiaries that one or more of the Company and a Subsidiary would purchase all or a portion of the portfolio investments held by one of the others in order to enhance the liquidity of the selling company or for other reasons, subject in each case to the requirements of the SBA and the regulations thereunder, as applicable.
+In addition, there may be circumstances when it is in the interest of the Company and/or its Subsidiaries for any non-BDC Subsidiary to invest in securities of an issuer that may be deemed to be a person related to either the Company or Fund II SBIC or Fund III SBIC in a manner described in Section 57(b), or for the Company to invest in securities of an issuer that may be deemed to be related to the Company or a Subsidiary as a result of either the Company's or such Subsidiaries' ownership of more than 25% of the portfolio company's voting securities.
 Similarly, it may be desirable for Fund II SBIC or Fund III SBIC to invest in securities of an issuer that may be deemed to be a person related to the Company or the Subsidiaries in a manner described in Section 57(b).